 Members who have registered will be receiving more throrough updates - the latest email was sent on August 7.
 If you believe you have registered but are not getting updates, please email email@example.com.

-As of July 2nd, we still planning for the Green Brigade fall season.
-We look forward to providing a life and gratifying, if modified, experience that is safe and follows all published guidelines with regard to social distancing and best practices.
+As of now, we are still planning for the Green Brigade fall season.
+We look forward to providing a live and gratifying, if modified, experience that is safe and follows all published guidelines with regard to social distancing and best practices.

-At the moment, we are continuing to design and arrange show music and plan for an on time (8/14) move-in.
-In addition, we are planning for a myriad of contingency plans, as we understand that there are many questions and many concerns.
+At the moment, we are continuing to design and arrange show music and plan for an on time (8/14 for general membership) move-in.
+In addition, we are developing myriad contingency plans, as we understand that there are many unknown possibilities on the horizon.

 The latest information on UNT’s response to COVID-19 can be found here: